-When our first child was born, we baby-proofed our home to the extreme.
-Every plug was covered, every step was gated, every cord was secured, and every cupboard, toilet and drawer was locked.
+When our first child was born, we baby-proofed our home to the max.
+Every plug was covered, every step gated, every cord secured, and every cupboard, toilet and drawer locked.
 The years past and our baby girl grew up.
-She became more secure with her freedom and the rules of the house and we became more comfortable too.
+She became more secure with her freedom and the house rules and we became more comfortable too.
 Then her little brother arrived.
-As with most second children, we were feeling a bit more relaxed, but obviously forgetful about how quickly they get into trouble.
-It was not until little brother was nine-months old and started crawling right towards every hazard in our house that we realized it was time to baby-proof AGAIN!
+As with most second children, we were feeling a bit more relaxed, but obviously forgetful about how quickly kids get into trouble.
+It was not until little brother was nine-months old and crawling right towards every hazard in sight that we realized it was time to take on baby-proofing AGAIN!

 As a parent, it feels like there are a million things you need to do to prepare yourself, and your home, for the arrival of a baby.
-There are countless websites to reference and companies you can hire that will come to your door step, point out issues, and even baby-proof your house for you if you wish.
+There are countless websites to reference and companies you can hire that will come to your door, point out issues, and even baby-proof for you if you wish.

-Remember: it only takes a second for baby to get himself/herself into a dangerous situation.
+Remember: it only takes a second for baby to get into a dangerous situation.

-Here is a list of 10 childproofing tips to keep in mind:
+Here is a list of 10 baby-proofing tips to keep in mind: